AndrewTweddle/CodingExercises/Katas/CodingDojo/Bowling/DotNet/src/main/csharp/AndrewTweddle.Katas.Bowling/readme.md

 The pattern matching logic creates a structure which is symbolic and almost visual.

 Pattern matching also makes it much easier to prevent invalid patterns of symbols (although this was explicitly excluded as a requirement for the kata).

+# Bowling Scorer (version 4.0): PatternBowlingScorer

+C# has introduced slices through the Span<T> type.

+Additionally, C# 11 introduced improved pattern matching over lists and related types, such as Span<T>.

+This made it convenient to use pattern matching in C# to provide a solution more similar to the F# functional bowling scorer.